 Below is my suggested two-day itinerary for visiting the Iguazu waterfalls, including both the Argentine and Brazilian sides.
 The itinerary includes my top tips for making the most of your time in the parks and beating the crowds.

-Day 1: Iguazu Falls Brazil Side
+Day 1: Brazil Iguazu Falls

 In Brazil, the falls are in a protected area called the Iguaçu National Park, which opens at 9am.
-Even though it only takes a half day at most to see the Brazilian side, to beat the crowds you should leave Foz do Iguaçu at 8am on the 120 bus to be sure of getting there when it opens.
+Even though it only takes a half day at most to see the Brazilian side, if you want to beat the crowds you should leave Foz do Iguaçu at 8am on the 120 bus to be sure of getting there when it opens.

 Buy your tickets at the automatic ticket machines; it will be faster than at the ticket windows.
 Prices vary by nationality.

 We managed to get the Brazilian price by accident, just because Nick spoke Portuguese to the staff member who was there helping people by their tickets.
 You could try saying you’re Brazilian when prompted by the machine, but if you choose English as your language this might raise suspicions.

 Once you have your ticket, you will need to board the free double-decker bus provided by the park service.
 Take the bus all the way to the fourth and final stop, Porto Canoas.
 You will beat the crowds this way.

 From the bus stop, walk back in the direction you just came, and you will reach the top of the viewing platform that looks down on the falls.
 This is the Devil’s Throat, or Garganta do Diabo in Portuguese, although you can’t see as much of it from here as you can from the Argentine side.